dotnet/csharpstandard/standard/structs.md

 ### §ref-modifier-new-clause Ref modifier

 The `ref` modifier indicates that the *struct_declaration* declares a type whose instances are allocated on the execution stack.
-The `ref` modifier declares that instances may contain ref-like fields, and may not be copied out of its safe-scope (§safe-scope-rules).
-The rules for determining the safe scope of a `ref struct` are described in §safe-scope-rules.
+The `ref` modifier declares that instances may contain ref-like fields, and may not be copied out of its safe-context (§safe-context-rules).
+The rules for determining the safe context of a `ref struct` are described in §safe-context-rules.

 It is a compile-time error if a ref struct type is used in any of the following contexts: